-The Indiana Department of Environmental Management (IDEM) has developed draft rule language for a new article at 327 IAC 18 concerning two voluntary performance based leadership programs.
+The Indiana Department of Environmental Management (IDEM) has developed draft rule language for a new article at 329 IAC 18 concerning two voluntary performance based leadership programs.
 The Environmental Stewardship Program (ESP) and Comprehensive Local Environmental Action Network (CLEAN) are new Indiana programs that offer recognition and incentives for companies and units of local government that consistently demonstrate environmental stewardship and strive for continual environmental improvement initiatives in Indiana's environmental programs.
-By this notice, IDEM is soliciting public comment on the affected citations listed and any other provisions of Title 327 that may be affected by this rulemaking.
+By this notice, IDEM is soliciting public comment on the draft rule language.
+IDEM seeks comment on the affected citations listed and any other provisions of Title 329 that may be affected by this rulemaking.